brettchalupa/test-driven-rspec/README.md

 # Test Driven RSpec

 A screencast series on testing driving Ruby code with RSpec.
-This respo
+This repo contains information about the series and the code from each episode.

 [The Test Driven RSpec playlist on YouTube.](https://www.youtube.com/playlist?list=PLr442xinba86s9cCWxoIH_xq5UE9Wwo4Z)